enriifr/enryjver/README.md

-# 👋 I'm enryjver.
+# 👋 i'm enri.
-that's it. if you wanna know more check out my insta: @enrii.fr
+that's it. if you wanna know more about me check out my instagram: @enrii.fr